coder/coder/docs/templates/parameters.md

 - Use `legacy_variable_name` and `legacy_variable` to link both.
 - Mark the new parameter as `mutable`, so that Coder will not block updating existing workspaces.

-2. Update all workspaces to the uploaded template version.
-Coder will populate `coder_parameter`s with values from legacy parameters.
+2. Update all workspaces to the updated template version.
+Coder will populate the added `coder_parameter`s with values from legacy variables.
 3. Prepare another template version:

 - Remove migrated variable.